SINI157/learngit/README.md

-…or create a new repository on the command line echo "# test" >> README.md git init git add README.md
+…or create a new repository on the command line<br>
+echo "# test" >> README.md
+git init
+git add README.md